 The weather in the Pacific Northwest is influenced by both the large bodies of water and the complex topography of the region.
 The Pacific Ocean, the Olympic Mountains, Puget Sound, and the Cascade Mountain range all impact local weather conditions.
 These contributing factors lead to weather conditions that vary significantly from one location to the next; for example, it may be storming in Everett while it is clear and sunny in Tacoma.

 Because these influences are unique in the continental United States, newcomers are often confused by the weather terms common to the Pacific Northwest.
-Here is a glossary of weather terms often heard on local reports and forecasts in Oregon and Washington:

 A large expanse of air having similar temperature and humidity at any given height.

 A scale of wind strength based on visual assessment of the effects of wind on seas and vegetation.

 A warm, dry wind on the eastern side of mountains, often resulting in a quick winter thaw.